How to Wash a Quilt Properly: Quick and Easy Guide

 Avoid using heavier laundry detergent, because it can leave residue on your quilt with every wash.
 This detergent residue can build up and stick to your quilt with every wash.

-Can I Machine Wash My Quilt?
+Can I Machine Wash a Quilt?

 Some quilts are machine-washable, but quilts made from more delicate fabrics may get damaged if they are machine-washed.
 Always double-check your quilt’s material to verify whether it can be machine-washed or not.